Vanisha1234/K8s-CoreConcepts/README.md

 Replication Controller - Reponsible for monitoring the status of the replicasets and ensure desired number of pods are available all time within the set.
-There are various controllers which are packaged inside a single process known as - Kubernetes Controller Manager To check kube apiserver as pod - kubectl get pods -n kube-system The pod definition file is located at - /etc/kubernetes/manifests/kube-controller-manager.yaml Incase of non kubeadm setup - etc/systemd/system/kube-controller-manager.service To check for running processes - ps aux | grep kube-controller-manager
+There are various controllers which are packaged inside a single process known as - Kubernetes Controller Manager To check kube controller as pod - kubectl get pods -n kube-system The pod definition file is located at - /etc/kubernetes/manifests/kube-controller-manager.yaml Incase of non kubeadm setup - etc/systemd/system/kube-controller-manager.service To check for running processes - ps aux | grep kube-controller-manager